VoidOne-App/VoidOne/README.md

 - **CMake**
 - **Ninja**

-## Native UI Foundation
+## 🎨 QML / Qt Quick UI

-Qt Quick / QML provides the foundation for the graphical interface.
+Qt Quick and QML provide the foundation for the graphical interface.

-The architecture separates the visual layer from the native C++ application layer.
+The architecture separates the visual layer from the native application layer, allowing the UI and underlying systems to evolve independently.

-## Local Persistence
+## 💾 Local Persistence

-SQLite provides the foundation for local application data and persistence.
+SQLite provides the foundation for local application data.

+This supports the project's local-first direction and avoids making a remote backend a fundamental requirement for basic local application state.

+## 🔨 Native Build System

+The project uses CMake as its build configuration system and Ninja where configured as the build generator.

-## Engineering Infrastructure
+## 🤖 Engineering Automation

-The repository contains automated development infrastructure for building and validating the project through GitHub Actions and related tooling.

-The repository itself remains the source of truth for exactly which workflows and checks are active.
+GitHub Actions and repository automation are used to support development, validation, and build workflows.

+AI-assisted engineering infrastructure is also maintained separately from the player-facing product experience.

 ---